Who We Are

 This is a general survey of American history since the Civil War.
 Topics in this course include; Reconstruction, foreign policy, political reforms, women's history, technological and economic growth, immigration, civil rights, and America's complex identity in the 20th century.

-Required history course 3 hours
+Required history course 3 credits

 An introduction to the principles of historical research, with an emphasis on the use of research tools and source materials.
 Several supervised written assignments will be required; most will be based on American source materials.

-Elective courses 9 hours
+Elective courses 9 credits

 The employment for Museum work such as Curation, and Archiving is expected to grow at a 11% rate from 2019 to 2029, with an average annual salary of $49,850.
 Learn more here.